Shaftesbury: History

 In 1240 Cardinal Otto of Tonengo, legate to the Apostolic See of Pope Gregory IX visited the abbey and confirmed a charter of 1191, the first entered in the Glastonbury chartulary.
 During the Middle Ages the abbey was the central focus of the town; the abbey's great wealth was acknowledged in a popular saying at the time, which stated that "If the abbot of Glastonbury could marry the abbess of Shaftesbury their heir would hold more land than the king of England".
 In 1260 a charter to hold a market was granted.
 By 1340 the mayor had become a recognised figure, sworn in by the steward of the abbess.
 In 1392 Richard II confirmed a grant of two markets on different days.
-Edwardstow, Shaftesbury's oldest surviving building, was built on Bimport at some time between 1400 and 1539.
+Edwardstowe, Shaftesbury's oldest surviving building, was built on Bimport at some time between 1400 and 1539.
 Also in this period a medieval farm owned by the Abbess of Shaftesbury was established, on a site now occupied by the Tesco supermarket car park.

 In 1539, the last Abbess of Shaftesbury, Elizabeth Zouche, signed a deed of surrender, the (by then extremely wealthy) abbey was demolished, and its lands sold, leading to a temporary decline in the town.
 Sir Thomas Arundell purchased the abbey and much of the town in 1540, but when he was later exiled for treason his lands were forfeit, and the lands passed to Pembroke then Anthony Ashley-Cooper, 7th Earl of Shaftesbury, and finally to the Grosvenors.

 Shaftesbury was a parliamentary constituency returning two members from 1296 to the Reform Act of 1832, when it was reduced to one, and in 1884 the separate constituency was abolished.

 In Survey of Dorsetshire, written in about 1630 by Thomas Gerard of the Dorset village of Trent, Shaftesbury is described as a "faire Thorough Faire, much frequented by Travellers to and from London".

 The town was broadly Parliamentarian in the Civil War, but was in Royalist hands.
 Wardour Castle fell to Parliamentary forces in 1643; Parliamentary forces surrounded the town in August 1645, when it was a centre of local clubmen activity.
 The clubmen were arrested and sent to trial in Sherborne.
 Shaftesbury took no part in the Monmouth Rebellion of 1685.